-Amtrak in Osceola: A fun platform watch with kids
+Amtrak in Osceola: A fun platform watch with your kids

 A train stop doesn’t have to be a full day outing... it can be a fun 30-minute break that captures imagination, energy and a snack... all before the next stop.
 For Amtrak in Osceola, the platform at station offers a safe, accessible spot to watch the rails, listen for whistles and give kids a memorable moment that doesn’t cost much energy.